Bird of Happiness (toy): Wooden Structure

-The Bird of Happiness is made mainly cedar wood and without the use of glue or other fasteners, by carving thin petals for the bird's wings and tail and then using a special method of spreading and curving them, also found in other products of the North Russian handicraft.
+The Bird of Happiness is made mainly of cedar wood and without the use of glue or other fasteners, by carving thin petals for the bird's wings and tail and then using a special method of spreading and curving them, also found in other products of the North Russian handicraft.
 The amulet is usually made of pine, fir, spruce, or Siberian cedar.

 Wood chip bird is a carved wooden item with thin wavy plumage of the wings.
 The plumage and tail of these birds were usually made of split pine, that is why the birds were called "wood chip".
 The place of the wooden toy origin in the form of a bird is the Arkhangelsk region.
 It's also called a "Pomor dove".